Apple, Samsung spar over potential U.S. ban on smartphone sales

 The chief executives for Apple and Samsung have agreed to a mediation session, which will take place by February 19.
 The two companies are scheduled to begin another trial in San Jose in March over a separate batch of patents that involve Apple's Siri search technology.

-Samsung's phones use the Android operating system, developed by Google.
+Samsung's phones use the Android operating system, developed by Google (GOOG.O).
 Samsung and Google announced a global patent licensing deal this week.

 The case in US District Court, Northern District of California is Apple Inc vs. Samsung Electronics Co Ltd, 11-1846.